BernardinD/MembershipApp/README.md

 * Have all logos in app dynamically read from json entry
 * Change the QRCode generation to be unique to arbitrary club
 * Finish commenting instructions for all parts and functionalities of app
+* Alter the logo selection so that only jpg and png selections are allowed